moicalder/moimac.com/SETUP_GUIDE.md

 - `PRIVY_APP_SECRET` - **NEVER expose** (server-side only)
 - Never commit `.env.local` to git (it's already in .gitignore)

-## Step 3: Set Up Vercel Postgres Database
+## Step 3: Set Up Postgres Database (Neon or Vercel Postgres)

+**Good News:** The app works with both Neon Postgres and Vercel Postgres!
+When you create a database in Vercel, it uses Neon behind the scenes.

 You have two options: